rdo-infra/weirdo/docs/how.rst

 WeIRDO, by itself, doesn’t use or require Jenkins.
 When run inside a job, however, it will be able to report success or failure.

-Details on how the Jenkins jobs are documented here_.
+Details on how the Jenkins jobs are configured is available here_.

 .. _roles: http://weirdo.readthedocs.org/en/latest/roles.html
 .. _playbooks: http://weirdo.readthedocs.org/en/latest/playbooks.html